nhcooper123/dino-trees/README.md

 1. *01A-date-TNT-trees.R*.
 This script dates the nine new trees.
 Trees are written out to the `data/trees` folder.
 2. *01B-extract-node-counts.R*.
 This script extracts node counts and time elapsed data for each species in each tree.
 Node count and time elapsed data are written out to the `data/nodecounts/` folder.
 3. *02-run-mcmcglmm-models.R* and *02B-run-mcmcglmm-models-sakamoto.R*.
 These scripts run the three models on each of the trees, both without intercepts and estimating intercepts.
 They each output two `csv` file with all the required MCMCglmm outputs for all trees. *WARNING This takes a LONG time to run*.
 4. *03-figures-dic.R*.
-This script creates Figures 2 and 4.
+This script creates Figures 2, S1 and S3.
 5. *04-extract-best-models.R*.
 This script extracts the best models using DIC from the MCMCglmm outputs.
 6. *05-figures-best-models.R*.
-Creates Figures 3 and 5
+Creates Figures 3, S2 and S4.
+7. *06-figures-intercepts.R*.
+Creates Figure S5.
+8. *07-extract-root-ages.R*.
+Creates Figure S6.
+9. *08-dic-across-intercept-models.R*.
+Some number crunching as part of the revision.

 -------
 ## Other folders